moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Display activity icon in course index

 When enabled, the corresponding activity type icon is displayed in front of the index row with the title of the activity.
-In doing so, the course activity type is either replacing the course completion indicator which is moved from the front to the end of the course index row line, or colored in by the completion state color.
+As soon as the icon is displayed at the start of the line, you will get a second setting to decide whehere to show the activity completion indication instead.

 ###### Position of activity completion indication.